Yes No Share to Facebook

 214 (1) Every person who contravenes this Act or any regulation is guilty of an offence and on conviction, where a penalty for the contravention is not otherwise provided for herein, is liable to a fine of not less than $60 and not more than $1,000.

-Accordingly, as shown above, a convicted driver is subject to a fine of up to one thousand ($1,000) dollars.
-Furthermore, when convicted, in addition to the fine, a statutory victim surcharge will be applied as per the Victim Fine Surcharges, O. Reg.
-161/00 and the driver also receives three demerit points per the Demerit Point System, O. Reg.
-339/94 while also being subjected to the likelihood of increased insurance rates.
+Accordingly, as is provided above, a driver convicted of failing to report an accident is subject to a maximum fine of one thousand ($1,000) dollars.
+Furthermore, on top of the fine, a mandatory victim surcharge is also applied as prescribed within the Victim Fine Surcharges, O. Reg.
+161/00 and the driver will also accumulate three demerit points per the Demerit Point System, O. Reg.
+339/94 as well as being subjected to the strong possibility of insurance rate hikes.

 Conclusion